 In December 2012, Slate conducted an on-line ranking of deficit-reducing tax hikes and spending cuts.
 From among ten measures with a combined $2.1 trillion a year of deficit-cutting potential, poll respondents were asked to select their preferred combination that would close future deficits by $900 billion a year.
 Eight of the ten gained at least 50% approval, suggesting that respondents may have been wonkier than average Americans.
 Nevertheless, “charge a carbon tax” came in fifth, with 56% approval, ahead of eliminating the mortgage interest deduction (53%) and imposing a national sales tax (50%).
 Details on the carbon-tax question may be found here, and press coverage at The Hill blog is here.
 Interestingly, the Hill post featured the carbon tax’s majority favorability in its headline: Poll: 56 percent back carbon tax to help slash deficit.

-In early December, a month after the presidential election, Mother Jones magazine provided a timely summary of recent poll data indicating that Americans are more than ready for governmental leadership on climate change:
+Earlier that month, Mother Jones magazine provided a timely summary of recent poll data indicating that Americans are more than ready for governmental leadership on climate change:

 In a 2011 Stanford University study, 77 percent said they’d support a candidate who said climate change is real, humans are the cause, and cleaner energy is needed.
 In a Yale/George Mason University poll last March, independent voters were almost as likely as Democrats to say climate change was a key issue in determining their vote (58 percent and 63 percent, respectively)—and even 43 percent of Republicans felt that way.
 And just before Election Day, 68 percent of likely voters told pollsters that climate change was a “serious” or “very serious” issue.
 In exit polls, 41 percent said Obama’s response to Sandy was an “important” or “very important” factor in their vote.
 Coincidence?
 Perhaps not: 60 percent of voters told pollsters that climate change “made Sandy worse.”
 [From Public Opinion Has Moved on Climate Change; Will Obama Follow, or Fiddle?]